DIVYANSHSAXENA23/NUS-PROJECT/README.md

 ## 📝 License

-This project is open source.
-Please refer to the repository for license details.
+This project is open source and available under the [MIT License](LICENSE).

 ## 👥 Authors